Evernote/evernote-sdk-ios/README.md

 - Copy the evernote-sdk-ios source code into your Xcode project.
 - Add the evernote-sdk-ios xcodeproj to your project/workspace.
 - Build the evernote-sdk-ios as a static library and include the .h's and .a.
-- Use [cocoapods](http://cocoapods.org), a nice iOS dependency manager.
+- Use [cocoapods](http://cocoapods.org), a nice Objective-C dependency manager.
 Our pod name is "Evernote-SDK-iOS".

 ### Link with frameworks